Pre-Congress Workshops

 Electron Holography

-Session chair: Yan Lu (Germany), Tatiana Latychevskaia (Switzerland)
+Scientific Organisers: Yan Lu and Tatiana Latychevskaia

 The workshop will cover the fundamental principles of holography for both in-line (Gabor) and off-axis holography types, the experimental realization, reconstruction of holograms, and applications in materials and biological sciences.
 Participants will gain practical insights into how phase information is recorded and reconstructed to visualize electrostatic and magnetic structures from off-axis holograms or shapes of single proteins from their in-line holograms.
 The latest advances in experimental methodologies, including operando holography, the combination with automation operation, and other, will be presented.